 SUSAN I Only Come Out at Night (1982)

-Franco-Japanese beauty SUSAN was a protégée of Takahashi and the highly syncopated rhythmical number ‘I Only Come Out At Night’ was produced and written by him with lyrical assistance from the now-regular YMO collaborator Peter Barakan.
+Franco-Japanese beauty SUSAN was a protégée of Takahashi and ‘I Only Come Out At Night’ was produced and written by him with lyrical assistance from the now-regular YMO collaborator Peter Barakan.
 Gloriously detuned and pentatonic, this was a fine example of how new technology was allowing the smarter than average drummer to challenge their perceived role in pop.
 Takahashi certainly provided a heavier, more leftfield sound compared with Hosono’s production work for Idol singers such as Seiko Matsuda.

-Available on the SUSAN album ‘Complete Susan’ via Sony Music Japan
+Available on the SUSAN album ‘Complete’ via Sony Music Japan

 YELLOW MAGIC ORCHESTRA Kimi Ni Mune Kyun (1983)

-For YMO’s fifth full length album ‘Naughty Boys’, the trio delivered the most commercial album of their career.
+‘Naughty Boys’ was YMO’s most commercial album of their career.
 This was highlighted by the massively popular and joyous lead single ‘Kimi Ni Mune Kyun’.
 Takahashi, Hosono and Sakamoto were the oldest J-Pop boy band in town, looking like ARASHI’s great uncles!
-A YMO vs THE HUMAN LEAGUE EP featuring a remixed ‘Kimi Ni Mune Kyun’ with new English lyrics and vocals by Phil Oakey was released in 1993.
-Meanwhile, the song has since achieved ubiquity as the closing theme to the Anime series ‘Maria Holic’ sung by the voice cast.
+A YMO vs THE HUMAN LEAGUE EP featuring a remix with new English lyrics and vocals by Phil Oakey was released in 1993.
+Meanwhile in 2009, the song was the closing theme to the Anime series ‘Maria Holic’, sung by the voice cast.